Hopfion

 The terms of higher-order derivatives are required to stabilize the hopfions.

-Stable hopfions were predicted within various physical platforms, including Yang-Mills theory, superconductivity and magnetism.
+Stable hopfions were predicted within various physical platforms, including Yang–Mills theory, superconductivity and magnetism.

 Experimental observation

-Hopfions have been observed experimentally in Ir/Co/Pt multilayers using X-ray magnetic circular dichroism and in the polarization of free-space monochromatic light.
+Hopfions have been observed experimentally in chiral colloidal magnetic materials, in chiral liquid crystals, in Ir/Co/Pt multilayers using X-ray magnetic circular dichroism and in the polarization of free-space monochromatic light.

+In chiral magnets, a helical-background variant of the hopfion has been theoretically predicted to occur within the spiral magnetic phase, where it was called a "heliknoton".
+In recent years, the concept of a "fractional hopfion" has also emerged where not all preimages of magnetisation have a nonzero linking.